Cheat Meals: A Fitness Friend Or Foe?

 1. Metabolism-boost theory

 When you’re on a weight loss diet, you consume fewer calories than what your body needs to function normally — leading to a negative energy balance.
 But, your body gradually becomes accustomed to the long-term calorie deprivation and reduces your metabolism, which may lead to a weight-loss plateau.
-And, according to this school of thought, occasional consumption of calorie-dense foods may jumpstart your body’s resting metabolic rate, thus providing a more effective and sustainable weight loss strategy than continuous-dieting approaches.
+And, according to this school of thought, occasional consumption of calorie-dense foods, or cheat meals, may jumpstart your body’s resting metabolic rate.
+This may provide a more effective and sustainable weight loss strategy than continuous-dieting approaches.

 2. Leptin regulation theory

 Leptin — a hormone that controls your satiety signals — is released when you eat enough food and instructs your brain that you are full.
 It also balances your energy levels by signaling your body to continue burning fat efficiently.
-Restricting calorie intake through dieting decreases the production of leptin, making you feel hungrier and instructing your body to store fat.
-Limited scientific evidence indicates that temporarily increasing calorie intake through a calorie-rich meal may increase circulating leptin levels by nearly 25% for up to 24 hours.
-This may trick your body into thinking that there is a plentiful supply of food or calories and that there is no need to store energy as fat for the future.
+Restricting calorie intake through dieting decreases leptin production, making you feel hungrier and instructing your body to store fat.

 3. Gratification theory